tddschn/apple-vision-utils/README.md

   --pdf2image-dir PDF2IMAGE_DIR
                         Specify the directory to store output images.
 By default, a secure temporary directory is created.
+  -s START_MARKER_INCLUSIVE, --start-marker-inclusive START_MARKER_INCLUSIVE
+                        Specify the start marker (included, as the first line of the extracted text) for text extraction in PDF.
+  -S START_MARKER_EXCLUSIVE, --start-marker-exclusive START_MARKER_EXCLUSIVE
+                        Specify the start marker (excluded, as the first line of the extracted text) for text extraction in PDF.
+  -e END_MARKER_INCLUSIVE, --end-marker-inclusive END_MARKER_INCLUSIVE
+                        Specify the end marker (included, as the last line of the extracted text) for text extraction in PDF.
+  -E END_MARKER, --end-marker END_MARKER
+                        Specify the end marker (excluded, as the last line of the extracted text) for text extraction in PDF.
   -V, --version         show program's version number and exit
 ```